dghpebsunit-ux/USCDC_EBSToolkit/README.md

 - The system should support **secondary triage** during verification and enable **feedback loops** back to reporters at every level (community → local → intermediate → national).
 - Where possible, connect the EMS to the team responsible for coordinating and executing response, so that alerts translate into timely action rather than sitting in a queue.

-See `/08-data-management-and-ems/` for EMS considerations, including interoperability with IBS and cross-border/multisectoral data-sharing needs.
+See `/M8 - Data Management/` for EMS considerations, including interoperability with IBS and cross-border/multisectoral data-sharing needs.

 ---